Ramakrushna2203/Newwheels-Data-Analysis-Project/README.md

 # Conclusion

-** This project demonstrates the effective use of SQL to analyze business data and answer key analytical questions.
+  This project demonstrates the effective use of SQL to analyze business data and answer key analytical questions.
 By examining customer behavior, sales trends, product preferences, and operational metrics, the analysis highlights how structured queries can generate actionable insights.
-Overall, the project showcases SQL as a powerful tool for supporting data-driven decision-making and business performance evaluation. **
+Overall, the project showcases SQL as a powerful tool for supporting data-driven decision-making and business performance evaluation.

 # 👤 Author

 ### Ramakrushna Nayak
 #### Aspiring Data Analyst | SQL | Business Analytics

-# *** 📌 This project demonstrates strong SQL skills combined with business problem-solving and executive-level insights.***
+###    📌 This project demonstrates strong SQL skills combined with business problem-solving and executive-level insights